sartorlab/mint/README.md

 ## Overview

 The `mint` pipeline analyzes single-end reads coming from sequencing assays measuring DNA methylation and hydroxymethylation.
-The pipeline analyzes reads from both bisulfite-conversion assays such as WGBS and RRBS, and from pulldown assays such as MeDIP-seq, hMeDIP-seq, and hMeSeal.
+The pipeline analyzes reads from both bisulfite-converted assays such as WGBS and RRBS, and from pulldown assays such as MeDIP-seq, hMeDIP-seq, and hMeSeal.
 Moreover, with data measuring both 5-methylcytosine (5mc) and 5-hydroxymethylcytosine (5hmc), the `mint` pipeline integrates the two data types to classify genomic regions of 5mc, 5hmc, a mixture, or neither.

 The `mint` pipeline is executed with `make` and includes configurable steps for: